 Between Namibia and Algoa Bay, near Port Elizabeth, South Africa, with the largest colony on Dyer Island, near Kleinbaai

 Wild African Penguins can live for an average of 10-15 years, however many do not reach their full life span, and populations have been steadily decreasing.
 Major reasons include depletion of their food from overfishing, climate change and pollution from incidences such as oil spills.
 African penguins are now considered endangered by IUCN’s Red List.
 The African Penguin is a pilot species of AZA’s newest conservation initiative, SAFE: Saving Animals from Extinction.
 AZA-accredited institutions and partners – including the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) – are working hard to make sure that this popular species has a sustainable future both in captivity and in the wild.

-Audubon Aquarium of the Americas is home to 22 African Penguins.
+Audubon Aquarium of the Americas is home to more than 20 African Penguins.
 No two penguins are exactly alike, but they are very similar, the keepers are able to tell them apart based on small differences in feather patterns and personalities.
 Guests can tell individual birds apart by looking at their wing bands.
 Females have red bands on their left wing, while males have blue bands on their right wing.